lynxluna/tufte-jekyll/_posts/2017-04-14-sychronized-asynchronous-operation-lambda-category-theory.md

 ### Category

-In Category Theory, *category* is a simple collections with three components: a collection of {% newthought 'objects' %}, a collection of {% newthought 'morphism' %}, a notion of compositon of said morphism, and an identity.
+So let go into Category Theory.
+By definition a {% newthought 'Category' %} is a simple collections with three components: a collection of {% newthought 'objects' %}, a collection of {% newthought 'morphism' %}, a notion of compositon of said morphism, and an identity.